Kassym-Jomart Tokayev: Political reforms

 One of the significant elements of the President's public policy was to propose the concept of a "Listening State", where the public administration would follow the basic principle of "not a citizen for the state, but a state for the citizen".
-Tokayev advocated political reforms that would promote the concept of a "state that listens" to civil society creating a constructive dialogue.
+Tokayev advocated political reforms that would promote the concept of a "state that listens" to civil society, creating a constructive dialogue.
 Tokayev initiated the establishment of the new National Council of Public Trust to facilitate this dialogue.

 He also called for direct elections for the äkıms (local heads) of rural districts, townships, and villages to be held in 2021 to which he signed decree on 14 September 2020 of the implementation of National Plan of Measures which set tasks for the drafting of constitutional amendments that would allow for rural äkım direct elections as well as the development of local government and its functions.

-In May 2020, Tokayev signed the laws "On the procedure for organizing and holding peaceful assemblies in the Republic of Kazakhstan", "On introducing amendments to the Constitutional Law of the Republic of Kazakhstan", "On Elections in the Republic of Kazakhstan", and "On introducing amendments and additions to the Law of the Republic of Kazakhstan "On Political Parties".
-The new laws are an important part of the measures to strengthen the state's democratic foundations, and enhance the role of civil society.
+In May 2020, Tokayev signed into law several reforms, which included "On the procedure for organizing and holding peaceful assemblies in the Republic of Kazakhstan", which updated policies regulating protests but was critiqued by human rights activists.
 In his State of the Nation Address, he emphasised that "Kazakhstan must create a multi-party system to build a modern, effective state", also saying that the ruling Nur Otan party should collaborate more with other parties.

-In January 2021, Tokayev at the opening first session of the 7th Parliament proposed to reduce the electoral threshold from 7% to 5%, stating it would encourage more registered parties to participate in the future parliamentary elections as well as the vote option "Against all" to be re-included in the ballots once again.
+In January 2021, Tokayev, at the opening of the first session of the 7th Parliament proposed to reduce the electoral threshold from 7% to 5%, stating it would encourage more registered parties to participate in the future parliamentary elections, as well as the vote option "Against all" to be re-included in the ballots once again.
 As the Parliament ratified Tokayev's proposed constitutional amendments, he signed the laws into place on 25 May 2021.